ccssevinch/excel-projects/Payroll Activity Tracker & Dashboard/README.md

 5. **Interact with the Dashboard:**
    Use slicers on the `Dashboard` sheet to filter the pivot charts and gain insights into payroll trends and statuses.

+- **Microsoft Excel 2019 or Office 365:**
+  The project utilizes features such as XLOOKUP, structured tables, and advanced pivot chart functionalities which are best supported in these versions.

+## Additional Enhancements

+- **Locking Slicers:**
+  You can lock slicers to prevent accidental movement or resizing, especially useful when the sheet is protected.

+- **Macro for Refresh:**
+  Optionally, a refresh macro can be added to update all pivot tables and charts with a single click.